Geonav IoT: a precise positioning solution for both outdoor and indoor environments

 Display computed data on a supervision tool.

-In 2019, the European Global Navigation System Agency (GSA) chose the GEONAV IoT solution to take part in Horizon 2020 (H2020), an European funding programme made to support research, technological development and innovation.
+In 2019, the European Union Agency for the Space Programme (EUPSA) chose the GEONAV IoT solution to take part in Horizon 2020 (H2020), a European funding programme to support research, technological development and innovation.
 Under this programme, the GEONAV IoT solution will be further developed for three use cases (elite sport, asset management, autonomous drones).
 For this purpose, Thales set up a consortium with various European partners.

 Thales, as leader of the consortium, has responsibility for the overall solution and development of all GEONAV IoT firmware and software (positioning library).